Sustainable Campus Operations

 In April of 2015, SOU became the first ever Bee Campus USA.
 We have planted five pesticide-free pollinator gardens on campus so far and continue to incorporate native, pollinator-friendly plant species across campus.
-In addition, Landscape Services hosts an annual Arbor Day festival and holds a Tree Campus USA award for our work promoting our community forest on campus and helping educate people about the enormous value trees bring to our lives and to the ecosystems we live in.
-Landscape services recently completed construction of SOU’s first on-campus disc golf course and campus botanical tour.
+In addition, Landscape Services hosts an annual Arbor Day festival and holds a Tree Campus USA award for our work promoting our community forest on campus.

-SOU Dining manages several cafes, restaurants, and cafeterias across campus.
-Dining regularly showcases local farms and locally grown products in meals.
+SOU Dining manages several cafes, restaurants, and cafeterias across campus and showcases local farms’ produce in meals.
 Vegetarian and vegan meal options are always available for students.
-SOU Dining sources a portion of its food directly from SOU’s own student farm.
-Food from SOU’s organic farm is also available for sale through SOU Dining at The Landing, through a campus CSA, and at the weekly Raiders Farm Stand.
+SOU Dining sources a portion of its food directly from SOU’s own student farm and is also available for sale through SOU Dining at The Landing, a campus CSA, and at the weekly Raiders Farm Stand.

-Southern Oregon University recently completed construction of the LEED Gold Raider Village housing and dining complex.
-The project sourced 26% of materials within 500 miles and diverted a staggering 86% of construction waste from the landfill.
+Raider Village’s construction is sourced with 26% of materials within 500 miles and diverted a staggering 86% of construction waste from the landfill.
 Students enjoy daylit common spaces, thermostat controls for each unit, and bicycle storage in each room.
-The site also features six electric vehicle charging stations and 160 covered bicycle stalls.
-Raider Village also hosts the campus’ largest rooftop photovoltaic solar systems and uses solar hot water heating.
+The site features six electric vehicle charging stations and 160 covered bicycle stalls.
+Raider Village hosts the campus’ largest rooftop photovoltaic solar systems and uses solar hot water heating.